-Established in 1472 by Duke Ludwig IX of Bavaria-Landshut, LMU is one of the leading colleges in Germany that has near about 16% of international students residing in their campus.
-With the funding of 1.727 Billion Euros, it has become one of the best institutes for Management and Social Science courses.
+Established in 1472 by Duke Ludwig IX of Bavaria-Landshut, LMU is one of the leading colleges in Germany with about 16% of international students residing on their campus.
+With funding of 1.727 Billion Euros, it has become one of the best institutes for Management and Social Science courses.
 Wolfgang Ernst Pauli, Sir Muhammad Iqbal and Werner Karl Heisenberg are some of the famous alumni that graduated from this university.

 Colleges in Germany: Rankings 2021

 Now, that you have enough information about the top Engineering colleges in Germany, let’s look at their rankings among the world’s top universities according to THE World University Rankings and QS World University Rankings 2021 and also their corresponding Engineering and Technology Rankings 2019.